pyepics/pyepics/doc/advanced.rst

 =========================

 An important feature of the PyEpics package is that it can be used with Python threads.
-Working with threads can be somewhat tricky in the best of cases.
-The Channel Access library, which supports threading in the C library, adds a small level of complication for using CA with Python threads.
-The result is not too difficult, but is probably not advisable for the novice.
-This section discusses the strategies for using Python threads with PyEpics, including both `PV` object the procedural functions in the `ca` module.
-I should state clearly that I am not an expert on threads.
+Even in the best of cases, working with threads can be somewhat tricky and lead to unexpected behavior.
+The Channel Access library supports threading in the C library and adds a small level of complication for using CA with Python threads.
+The result is not too difficult, but some precautions are in order.
+This section discusses the strategies for using threads with PyEpics, including both `PV` object the procedural functions in the `ca` module.
+I should state clearly that I am not an expert on threads (or Channel Access).

-The most important rule for using threads with the PyEpics module is to use :data:`epics.ca.PREEMPTIVE_CALLBACK` = ``True``.
-This is the default value, so you usually do not need to change anything.
-If :data:`epics.ca.PREEMPTIVE_CALLBACK` had been turned off, threading will not work and you are likely to see crashes if you try.
+To use threads with Channel Access, you must have :data:`epics.ca.PREEMPTIVE_CALLBACK` = ``True``.
+This is the default value, but if :data:`epics.ca.PREEMPTIVE_CALLBACK` has been set to ``False``, threading will not work.

-The second important consideration is that Epics Channel Access uses a concept of *contexts* for its own thread model, with contexts holding sets of threads as well as Channels and Process Variables that .
+Channel Access uses a concept of *contexts* for its own thread model, with contexts holding sets of threads as well as Channels and Process Variables that .
 For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (for the Python module, this is done in :meth:`ca.initialize_libca`).
 With a threaded application, however, each new thread is assumed to have its own context.
 Thus, each new thread will start with a null context that must be replaced either by explicitly creating its own context (and then, being a good citizen to its peer threads, destroy this context as the thread ends) or attach to an existing context.
 The result is that there are several ways of working with Epica Channel Access and Threads.

 The generally recommended approach is to use a single Epics CA context throughout an entire process.
 This avoids many potential pitfalls (and